nanic1/nanic1/ReadMe.md

 # About me:
-🔭 Studying to be a Web Developer<br>
+🔭 Studying to be a Full Stack Enginner<br>